Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Summary

 \section{Summary}

 We present a comparative study on the structural and magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on MgO(001) and Nb-doped SrTiO$_3$(001).
-Stoichiometric magnetite and NiO films with a homogenous thicknesses were found on both substrates in the investigated thickness range (5-20\,nm).
+Stoichiometric magnetite and NiO films with homogenous thicknesses were found on both substrates in the investigated thickness range (5-20\,nm).
 Detailed analysis of the XRD measurements reveal a high crystallinity of the NiO films independent of the underlying substrate or film thickness.
-However, magnetite films grown on NiO/SrTiO$_3$ exhibit a weaker structural ordering and higher surface roughness compered to the films grown on NiO/MgO induced by a large lattice mismatch and the resulting relaxation process.
+However, magnetite films grown on NiO/SrTiO$_3$ exhibit a weaker structural ordering and higher surface roughness compared to the films grown on NiO/MgO induced by a large lattice mismatch and the resulting relaxation process.
 Further, the bilayers exhibit a vertical compressive strain on MgO but a tensile strain in vertical direction on SrTiO$_3$ as a result of lateral compression.
-The weak crystalline structure of Fe$_3$O$_4$ on NiO/SrTiO$_3$ affects the magnetic properties leading to an enhanced coercive field and a reduced magnetic moment compared to magnetite on NiO/MgO.
+The weaker crystalline structure of Fe$_3$O$_4$ on NiO/SrTiO$_3$ affects the magnetic properties leading to an enhanced coercive field and a reduced magnetic moment compared to magnetite on NiO/MgO.
 Nevertheless, these Fe$_3$O$_4$/NiO bilayers on MgO and SrTiO$_3$ substrates are expected to show large thermoelectric effects based on the thermal generation of spin currents (spin Seebeck effect) \cite{ramos13,ramos16,SSE} supported by the antiferromagnetic NiO layer \cite{SpinCurrentAFM,SSEAFM}.

-Additionally, both systems show a fourfold magnetic in-plane anisotropy with magnetic easy axes pointing in $\left\langle100\right\rangle$ directions which is 45$^\circ$ rotated to the well known magnetic easy axes directions of thin magnetite films.
+Additionally, both systems show a fourfold magnetic in-plane anisotropy with magnetic easy axes pointing in $\left\langle100\right\rangle$ directions which are 45$^\circ$ rotated to the well known magnetic easy axes directions of thin magnetite films on MgO(001) as expected from bulk properties.
 One potential reason may be a modified spin-orbit coupling as a result of the tetragonal distortion of the films leading to altered magnetocrystalline anisotropy.
-A detailed understanding of these bilayers is of utmost importance since they are excellent candidates for potential spintronic and spincaloritronic applications.
-Therefore, this behavior deserves further future studies including high resolution TEM investigation to shed more light on this interesting change of the magnetic anisotropy of Fe$_3$O$_4$ thin films grown on NiO/MgO(001) and NiO/SrTiO$_3$(001).
+A detailed understanding of these bilayers is of utmost importance since they are excellent candidates for potential spintronic and spin caloritronic applications.
+Therefore, this behavior deserves further studies to shed more light on this interesting change of the magnetic anisotropy of Fe$_3$O$_4$ thin films grown on NiO/MgO(001) and NiO/SrTiO$_3$(001).\\